denniskiringu254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2.Lets display a file- Display the content of the /etc/passwd file.
-3.Display content of two files- Display the content of /etc/passwd and /etc/hosts 4.Display last 10 lines of a file- Display the last 10 lines of /etc/passwd
+3.Display content of two files- Display the content of /etc/passwd and /etc/hosts 4.Display last 10 lines of a file- Display the last 10 lines of /etc/passwd 5.Display first 10 lines of a file- Display the first 10 lines of /etc/passwd